Prosper41/Prosper41/README.md

 - 👋 Hi, I’m Prosper
-- 👀 I’m interested in WebDev(JS:React)HTML,CSS
+- 👀 I’m interested in WebDev(JS:React)
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning Node js
-- 💥 I’m looking to collaborate on new projects related to web dev
+- 🤝 I’m looking to collaborate on new projects related to web dev
 - 📫 How to reach me on Twitter@1_ovatime, gyinkaprosper41@gmail.com